Figurae

 On the other hand, the flags of a dozen countries consist of three horizontal bars, distinguished by their colors.
 It can be said that the colors and bars form a system of signifiers, consisting of the color figurae in a vertical order.
 For example, the flag of Russia is made up of a white, a blue, and a red bar, from top to bottom, whereas the flag of Estonia consists of a blue, a black and a white bar.
 From the point of view of a vexillologist, the colors have no meaning until they are grouped together and form the national symbol.
 Although white, blue and red may be "national colors" of Russia, combined in a different order they form the flag of Luxembourg.

 In reality, most national flags do not conform to the three-horizontal-band pattern.
 Furthermore, national flags vary somewhat in their horizontal and vertical proportions, and shades of colors can differ.
 Nevertheless, this logical analysis of flags into horizontal-color-bar figurae, though not exact, would probably be arrived at by almost anyone comparing these 12 national symbols.
 But it is also possible to over-analyze signs.
 For example, a television picture of a flag would consist of thousands of meaningless pixels.
-A recording of speech could be digitalized on a CD into millions of meaningless bits.
+A recording of speech could be digitized on a CD into millions of meaningless bits.
 Neither of these mechanical divisions could be considered figurae.
 It would seem, then, that since signs are defined as entities recognized by sentient beings (including many animal species), the constituents of signs, figurae, must also be easily recognizable as entities, even though they have no meaning in themselves.
-It probably requires lot of specialization or intelligence to mentally process figurae, since it demands not only the disassociation of the characteristics of a symbol with those of its referent, but this disassociation has to be repeated for each figura that comprises the arbitrary symbol.
+It probably requires a lot of specialization or intelligence to mentally process figurae, since it demands not only the disassociation of the characteristics of a symbol with those of its referent, but this disassociation has to be repeated for each figura that comprises the arbitrary symbol.
 Figurae have not yet been recognized in any non-human natural communication system.
 Although the honeybee waggle dance may involve some arbitrary symbols, they are combined with non-arbitrary ones, much like the subway line symbols.